Back to Blog

 Every promotional dollar should be measured against one question: did this spend generate incremental profit?
 Here is the framework.

+Your baseline is the volume you would have sold without the promotion.
 Use 4-8 weeks of pre-promotion sales data (excluding any prior promotional periods) to establish a weekly baseline velocity.
 Any volume above that baseline during and after the promotion is your incremental lift.

 Multiply your true incremental units by your net margin per unit at the promotional price (not the regular price).
 Then subtract the total cost of the promotion — funding, free fills, demo costs, and any associated marketing spend.